esoteric-programmer/lemmings_3ds/games/audio/README.txt

 still played by ADLIB.DAT.

 Format:
-Only PCM RIFF WAVE, only 8 or 16 bit, only 1 or 2 channels.
+Only PCM RIFF WAVE, only 8 or 16 bit, only 1 channel (mono).

 File names and corresponding sound effect:
 SFX01.WAV - Skill select